RogerAbraham/Jscraper/README.md

+# Description

+Lightweight Java Multi-File-Type Multi-Directory scraping tool with a pretty GUI for ease of use.
+The program also gives users the ability to copy/move the result space (based on user inputted directories and file extensions) to a new folder, or delete them, or store the file paths to a textfile for future use.

-# Jscraper
+# Under the Hood
-A Java based File Scraper that allows you to move, delete, copy files to a new location based on search criteria.
-Alternatively you can save the file paths as a textile for future use.
+It is made with JavaFX8 and uses Java SE 1.8 features (streams, lambda functions, threading) for the pretty GUI and great performance.

 # Requirements

-JavaFX13.0.2

-JavaSDK13
+ JRE 1.8

-# Compile
+# Demo

-Compile the App.java with the folowing additional command line arguments:

-javac --module-path "<your path>/javafx-sdk-13.0.2/lib" --add-modules javafx.controls,javafx.fxml App.java